DSOs in energy transition

-The mission of DSOs is to operate and maintain the infrastructure that connects consumers and businesses with the local network and, through the TSOs, to the European transmission network.
-DSOs are the backbone that integrate up to 70% of renewable energy sources and enable consumers to participate in an increasingly decentralised energy world.
+The mission of DSOs is to operate and maintain the distribution grid infrastructure connecting consumers and businesses with the local network and, through the TSOs, to the European transmission network.
+DSOs are the backbone of the energy transition that integrate up to 70% of renewable energy sources and enable consumers to participate in an increasingly decentralised energy system.

 TSO